ZomboBombo/ZomboBombo/README.md

 ### Hello and Welcome
 [](https://github.com/ZomboBombo/ZomboBombo#hello-and-welcome)

 My name is Sergey Novikov.
-I'm a Frontend-dev and i like it `:3` <br/>
+I'm a frontend-dev and I like it `:3` <br/>

-If you want to know more about me, check out my [«Intro»](https://snovikov-intro.ru/).
+If you want to know more about me, check out my [«Intro»](https://snovikov-intro.ru/). <br/>

-Or you can [go straight](https://github.com/ZomboBombo/intro) to the sources and see what's going on in the «Intro» under the hood.
+Or you can [go straight to the «Intro» sources](https://github.com/ZomboBombo/intro) and see what's going on under the hood.

 ---